Vitamins and Calcium Supplements (cont.)

 Is there such a thing as too much vitamin B12?

 Currently, there is no Tolerable Upper Limit set for vitamin B12.
 This does not mean that consuming excessive amounts will provide any additional health benefits.
 It means that there is a very low potential for toxicity at high levels.
-The RDA was set for optimal health, so it's best to stick with those recommendations.

 Next: Vitamin B6